vemarun/Scm-Scrapper/README.md

 # Admin thingy
 ![update price](https://screenshotscdn.firefoxusercontent.com/images/bc61fc21-1033-47f3-9455-f4d75a75612c.png)

-Using spider file , steam market price/image/avearge price of any item/or group of item can be saved into database.
+# Using spider file , steam market price/image/avearge price of any item/or group of item can be saved into database.
+One file uses php xpath and another html dom.

 Extra: images folder contains all images of tf2 skins available on steam market- extracted from steam market using that file.